 sickle cell d...

 Boomerang is of course a curved projectile used originally by the Australian Aborigines, one of its various uses was as a hunting weapon 1.

 The boomerang sign is defined as a small displaced flap from a longitudinal horizontal type medial meniscal tear which is displaced inferiorly into the medial meniscotibial recess.
 The imaging diagnosis of this type of tear is crucial because it is normally hidden from the surgeon during routine...

 Bouchard nodes are a clinical sign relating to bony nodules of the proximal interphalangeal joints and are much less common than Heberden nodes.
 They generally (but not always) correspond to palpable osteophytes.

 They are sometimes painful, and are typically associated wi...

-extension of the distal interphalangeal (DIP) joints
+extension of a distal interphalangeal (DIP) joint

 The Brahma bull sign (or Brahman) describes the appearance of the femoral neck when an osteochondroma is present, as Brahma bulls have an odd, camel-like hump along the dorsum of their neck resembling a femoral neck osteochondroma.
 Osteochondromas of the femoral neck, particularly when sessile, ...